puolival/multipy/README.md

 ## News

+* A manuscript of the software is now published in the <a href="https://www.sciencedirect.com/science/article/pii/S0165027020300765">Journal of Neuroscience Methods</a>

 * A new pre-print of the software is now available on <a href="https://www.biorxiv.org/content/10.1101/488353v2">BioRxiv</a> (11th September 2019)

 * MultiPy is presented as a poster in the <a href="https://megnord.org/">MEG Nord</a> conference at Jyväskylä, Finland (8–10th May 2019)